Caring for the Abu herd

 Chris was born and raised in Maun, Botswana and started working at Abu in 2006 as a mokoro poler.
 Knowing he wanted to work with elephants every day, he transferred to the elephant handler team.
 Chris enjoys spending his downtime with with the Abu Herd and finds being with them the most relaxing part of his day.
 Away from the elephants, he loves to bike and fish.

 AAKANYANG ‘AKA’ MOSABATA

-AKA began his career at Abu Camp as a waiter, before realising that he just loved being around the Abu herd and requesting a transfer to the elephant handlers’ team.
+AKA began his career at Abu Camp as a waiter, before realising that he just loved being around the Abu Herd and requesting a transfer to the elephant handlers’ team.
 Just six months after he arrived at Abu, he joined the handlers and has been with them ever since.
 He enjoys working with, training and rewarding the elephants.
-Born and raised in Maun, Botswana, AKA is a traditional singer, and also loves reading, playing his guitar and dancing.
+Born and raised in Maun, Botswana, AKA is a traditional singer, and loves reading, playing his guitar and dancing.